Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

        -Credential $Credential
        -TenantId $TenantID
 ```

+_Note: All of the following research results and instructions was performed or tested in July 2020.
+Since then, Microsoft may have changed functionality or features around the described scenario._
+_

 ### No sign-in failure events if sign-in attempts of invited users in inviting tenant has failed